Azure/iot-edge-v1/doc/azure_iot_gateway_snap.md

       cp samples/hello-world/hello-world-sample $SNAPCRAFT_PART_INSTALL/
 ```

-> ***NOTE:** By simply including this "part" in your snap package, the Azure IoT Gateway will be downloaded, built and installed into your snap package.*
+> ***NOTE:** By simply including this "part" in your snap package, Azure IoT Edge will be downloaded, built and installed into your snap package.*

 Now onto the `parts:` stanza of the `snapcraft.yaml`.
 The first line is an informal name.
 You can choose anything that helps you remember how this part interacts with your snap; this part is named "azure-iot-gateway-sdk".

 Snapcraft has the ability to download code from a remote source, as specified by `source:`.
 As you can see above, snapcraft has been directed to look for the source code at the Azure GitHub repository.
 Futhermore, a particular tag has been designated for checkout via the `source-tag:` property.

 Snapcraft has a large collection of plugins used to build projects from source.
-In this case, the Azure IoT Gateway is a CMake project, which is supported by Snapcraft.
+In this case, Azure IoT Edge is a CMake project, which is supported by Snapcraft.
 By setting the `plugin:` property to `cmake`, Snapcraft knows how to build this project.

 The next two properties, `build-packages` and `stage-packages`, allow you to describe any `.deb` package dependencies.
 The `build-packages:` property identifies which `.deb` packages are required to "build" the project using.
 In other words, any packages listed as `build-packages` will be automatically downloaded for anyone trying to "create" this snap. `stage-packages:` calls out which `.deb` packages are required to satisfy the runtime dependencies, or `.deb` packages that need to be shipped* with the snap.